 Results-oriented (not good): I’m going to get my dog steady to shot today

 Results are, of course, what you are shooting for but they happen over time, not in a single session, and trying to force them in a single session usually leaves you further from the goal, not closer to it.
-Timelines have no place in bird dog training.
+The longer I own dogs, the less use I have for timelines.

 Awareness is not black and white